-Due to the REAL ID Act of 2005, Department of Defense installations will no longer accept driver’s licenses from five states, according to a news release from the U.S. Department of Defense.
+Due to the Coronavirus outbreak the enforcement of the REAL ID Act of 2005 has been extended until October 1, 2021.
+Department of Defense installations will no longer accept non-compliant driver’s licenses after this date.

 Here’s what you need to know if you happen to be a resident of one of those states or territories.